shreyanshjain14/user-apis/README.md

 run npm run test command

 ### Setup Instructions
-Create a .env file in the root directory of the project if it does not already exist.
-Add the above environment variables to the .env file with the appropriate values.
-Ensure that PostgreSQL is installed and running locally or on a remote server.
-Make sure the specified database (documents) exists or create it manually if necessary.
-The application will use these environment variables to establish a connection to the PostgreSQL database.
-This setup allows the application to connect to the PostgreSQL database, perform operations, and manage documents.
+Create a .env file in the root directory of the project if it does not already exist Add the above environment variables to the .env file with the appropriate values Ensure that PostgreSQL is installed and running locally or on a remote server Make sure the specified database (documents) exists or create it manually if necessary The application will use these environment variables to establish a connection to the PostgreSQL database This setup allows the application to connect to the PostgreSQL database, perform operations, and manage documents

 ### Queries